 However, the Sriracha wave is now ebbing, and chefs and foodies alike are looking to Asia for new exciting flavours.
-Take a look at some of the ingredients that may just be the next big thing.
+Take a look at some of the sauces that may just be the next big thing to pair your dishes with.

 It’s flexible, and the Fullerton Hotel in Singapore slips it into their colourful sambal chilli marinated chicken with turmeric glutinous rice dumpling, Hong Kong’s City Garden Hotel stir fries it with clams, and at the Kempinksi in Jakarta it accompanies porridge, noodles, fried rice, roast lamb, beef liver and, of course, laksa.